sorx00/cron-base/alpine/README.md

 *All you cron scripts should write logs to `/var/log/cron.log`.
 Otherwise you won't be able to view any log using this way.*

+You can set the logging level using a optional argument `-l`/`--loglevel`.
+Most verbose: 0, default: 8.

 ## Passing cron jobs by arguments

 Additionally you can pass any cron job by argument(s) using custom `start-cron` command at the moment of container creation (providing optional user with `-u`/`--user` option):